owens2727/Towens2727.github.io/_posts/2020-01-28-minimizing-boilerplate-in-redux-reducers.md

 }
 ```

-To make better use of syntax shorthands, we can re-write the above as:
+To make better use of syntax shorthands, we can rewrite the above as:

 ```javascript
 const todoListReducerCreator = () => (state = [], action) => {